 Gwen Graham’s experience as a mother, professional, and consensus builder has given her the skills required to solve complicated problems with commonsense answers.
-Now, she’s ready to represent you as an independent voice in Washington – working for your family to strengthen education, protect Medicare and create jobs.
+Now, she’s representing you with an independent voice in Washington – working for your family to strengthen education, protect Medicare and create jobs.

 Gwen’s path to Northwest Florida is a unique one.
 She was born in 1963 in Miami Lakes and began spending part of each year in Tallahassee when her father, Bob Graham, was elected to the Florida House of Representatives in 1966.
 Upon her father’s election as Governor in 1978, their family moved to the state capital year-round.
 Gwen graduated from Leon High School in 1980.